Alxndrpz/Alxndrpz/README.md

 <h1 align="center">Hi there <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"></h1>
 <h3 align="center">My name is Sasha and I'm QA Engineer.
-I would like to showc some examples of my web and mobile testing experience that I have gained through my studies</h3>
+I would like to show some examples of my web and mobile testing experience that I have gained through my studies</h3>
 ⠀
 ⠀<h2>     </h2>